Teacher Education Policies and Procedures

 All candidates must complete the Praxis II content and PLT exams relative to their major to be eligible for graduation.
 Individual departments may use their discretion in determining the most effective placement of the testing within their sequence of courses for the major.

-Candidates who do not meet or exceed the minimum Praxis II or PLT test scores established by the North Dakota Education Standards and Practices Board may have their degree posted provided all other degree requirements are met.
+Candidates who take but do not meet or exceed the minimum Praxis II or PLT test scores established by the North Dakota Education Standards and Practices Board may have their degree posted provided all other degree requirements are met.
 Candidates will be reminded that without passing the Praxis II and PLT exams they will not be provided with a letter of support indicating that they have met ND standards for licensure.

 Praxis II and Teaching Minors

-The Head of the Teacher Education Unit recommends licensure based on the candidate meeting the guidelines established by the Education Standards and Practices Board of North Dakota.
+The Head of the Teacher Education Unit recommends licensure based on the candidate meeting the guidelines established by the Education Standards and Practices Board of North Dakota and the requirements of the teacher education program at Minot State University.